Nenkai/PCarsTools/README.md

 Allows decrypting:
 * build.dat
 * Scripts

-* <TODO> Model encryption - was figured but in a seperate tool.
+Model encryption was figured but in a seperate tool not currently included.